rabuu/sheetstorm/src/task.typ

   ///
   /// -> auto | content | str | function | none
   supplement: auto,
-  /// The value of the task counter.
+  /// Reset the value of the task counter manually.
   ///
-  /// If set to `none` it just steps the counter by one.
+  /// If set to #auto, the counter is not reset.
+  /// Regardless of this value, the counter is stepped at the end of the task.
   ///
-  /// -> none | int | function
+  /// -> auto | int | function
-  counter-reset: none,
+  counter-reset: auto,
   /// Whether to display the value of the task counter in the task's title. -> bool
   counter-show: true,
   /// Whether to show a warning beside the title if there are any TODOs in the task. -> bool